 Predator Free Te Kinga Project

-Predator Free Te Kinga is an ambitious landscape-scale project led by the Ara o Te Kīnga Charitable Trust, aiming to eradicate possums and significantly reduce rats, stoats, feral cats, and goats across approximately 4,000 hectares of Tekimoka (Mt Te Kinga) in the Kōtukuwhakaoka (Lake Brunner) catchment, on Tai Poutini (West Coast) of New Zealand’s South Island.
+Predator Free Te Kinga is an ambitious landscape-scale project led by the Ara o Te Kīnga Charitable Trust, aiming to eliminate possums and significantly reduce rats, stoats, feral cats, and goats across approximately 17,000 hectares of Tekimoka (Mt Te Kinga) and its surrounding valleys in the Kōtukuwhakaoka (Lake Brunner) catchment, on Tai Poutini (West Coast) of New Zealand’s South Island.

-Surrounded by natural barriers such as Lake Brunner, Lake Poerua, and adjacent farmland, Tekimoka (Mt Te KInga) is uniquely positioned to resist predator reinvasion.
-This natural protection is reinforced by a strong ‘ring of steel’—a network of over 1,500 traps and monitoring devices installed across the mountain, maintained by staff, local landowners, students, and volunteers.
+Surrounded by natural barriers such as Lake Brunner, Lake Poerua, and adjacent rivers and farmland, Tekimoka is uniquely positioned to resist predator reinvasion.
+This natural protection is reinforced by a strong ‘ring of steel’, a network of over 1,500 traps and monitoring devices installed around and across the mountain, maintained by staff, local landowners, students, and volunteers.

 Since that operation, no possums have been detected, and rat and stoat numbers have been substantially reduced.
 The project has now entered a ‘detect and respond’ phase for possums, employing tools such as ground trapping, hand-laid toxins, thermal drones, and a trained possum detection dog to keep Tekimoka possum-free.
 To further suppress rats and stoats, over 450 new DOC150 traps are being deployed.